alam689/Devops-Component/README.md

 **SOPS** — Encrypts values inside config/Git files so secrets can live in version control safely (encrypted), decrypted only at deploy time.

+**Doppler** — A SaaS secrets manager focused on developer workflow.
+How it works: secrets are organized per project/environment in a central dashboard and synced to apps, CI, and clusters via CLI, SDKs, or integrations — a managed alternative to running Vault yourself.
 [⬆ Back to index](#part-1--component-index)

 ---